paulroden/DotFiles/ReadMe.md

 ##### Manual Installation of Nix Darwin
-The [manual installation process](https://github.com/LnL7/nix-darwin/#manual-install) is worth knowing about to understand the changes that `nix-darwin` makes to a MacOS system does.
+The [manual installation process](https://github.com/LnL7/nix-darwin/#manual-install) is worth knowing about to understand the changes that `nix-darwin` makes to a MacOS system.

 These are the steps followed here (on MacOS Ventura 13.2).